umercdkee/Leetcode-Solutions/README.md

 # Leetcode-Solutions
 A compilation of my solutions for Leetcode questions.
-Automatically pushed to GitHub once a solution passes all test cases using LeetHub 3.0.
+Solutions are automatically pushed to GitHub once a solution passes all test cases using LeetHub 3.0.
+README.md is also updated automatically.

 <!---LeetCode Topics Start-->
 # LeetCode Topics